St Lawrence's Church, York: History

 The tower of the old church is designated as a Grade I listed building, and as part of a scheduled monument which includes the buried remains of the medieval church and majority of its burial ground.
 The 19th-century church is Grade II listed.

+Fr.
+Adam Romanis, who became Vicar in 2020, retired from the post in August 2024.

 Bells

 The church was given a set of 8 bells hung for change ringing in 1999, by the bellringers of York, to mark the millennium.
 They were all cast (in 1947, 1988, and 1999 respectively), and hung together, by John Taylor & Co, of Loughborough.
 These are rung by the St Lawrence Society of Change Ringers.
 Four of the bells formerly hung in Charrington's Brewery, London.
 The bells were all 'christened' on Easter Day of 1999 after the historic dedications of religious houses within the modern parish: (treble-tenor) St Helen, St Edward the Confessor, St Andrew, All Hallows, St Catherine, St Michael, St Nicholas, St Laurence.